haiyan607/Uridine_OA_analysis/README.md

 ```

 For the pie plot, the `GeneRatio` values of the selected terms are converted to numeric values and normalized internally among the selected GO terms.
+This study performed GO Molecular Function enrichment analysis using standardized input data, filtering criteria and analysis procedures.
+If any variation is observed when rerunning the analysis, it may be attributable to updates to the GO and organism annotation databases.
+The analysis code and data-processing workflow remain unchanged.

 The final figure is saved as: